FreeProving/free-compiler/README.md

 ![CI Pipeline](https://github.com/FreeProving/free-compiler/workflows/CI%20Pipeline/badge.svg)

 <!-- Short description -->
-A compiler for the monadic translation of Haskell programs to Coq that uses the `Free` monad as presented by [Dylus et al.][paper/DylusEtAl2018] to model partiality and other ambient effects.
+A compiler for the monadic translation of Haskell programs to Coq or Agda that uses the `Free` monad as presented by [Dylus et al.][paper/DylusEtAl2018] to model partiality and other ambient effects.
+Sharing is modeled in Coq as an effect based on the master's thesis by [Niels Bunkenburg][thesis/bunkenburg2019].

 ## Table of Contents